 The Arts Division is comprised of four educational departments offering numerous degrees and certificates that provide students with the knowledge and training necessary for transferring to a university or fulfilling career opportunities in the arts.
-The division houses an acclaimed art gallery and supports the new state-of-the-art Design Technology Center.
-The division offers 6 Associate in Science degrees, 2 Associate in Arts degrees, 2 Associate in Arts for Transfer degrees, and 17 Certificates of Achievement.
+The division houses the acclaimed Diana Berger Art Gallery and supports the new state-of-the-art Design Technology Center, including Studio 13, a multimedia studio for students to build careers skills, the Photo Studio, and a Darkroom.
+SAC Media, Mt.
+SAC's award-winning student news publication, the KSAK radio station, state-of-the-art podcasting and film studios, theaters, performance halls, fine arts programs, and high tech classrooms provide students with exceptional learning experiences in the Arts.
+The division offers 7 Associate in Science degrees, 1 Associate in Arts degree, 4 Associate in Arts for Transfer degrees, 1 Associate in Science Transfer degree, and 18 Certificates of Achievement.

 The Arts Division’s educational departments and their program areas include:

 - Fine Arts (Drawing, Figure, Painting, Sculpture, Ceramics, Printmaking, Gallery Design and Operations)

 - Commercial & Entertainment Arts (Animation & Gaming, Augmented Reality and Virtual Reality, Graphic Design, Journalism, Photography, Radio & Television)

 - Music (Audio Arts, Choral, Commercial Music, Instrumental, Theory)

 Dr. Fawaz Al-Malood, Associate Dean